mike-shields-dev/pso-leaderboard/INSTALLATION.md

 This command will list all of the sub directories at the root of the C: drive.
 A directory with a name of `pso-leaderboard` should be listed.

-Once the repo has been cloned to the host machine and providing that the CLI is still at the root of the C: drive, use the following command to navigate the CLI into the project's directory.

 ##Installing Node.js and NPM

 Node is a server side "runtime" for JavaScript, it allows JavaScript to access system features that client/browser side JavaScript cannot.